Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/02 - Expectations Management/README.md

 **Skill Description**
 ----------

-The Fellow proactively alerts stakeholders to slips in schedules as soon as they become aware of them along with a revised timeframe for delivery and a clear explanation of the cause for the slip.
-The Fellow presents to Client / other stakeholders alternatives for requests that cannot realistically be met, along with clear pros and cons of each option and a recommendation for which option to pursue.
+The Fellow proactively alerts stakeholders to slips in schedules as soon as they become aware of them, along with a revised timeframe for delivery and a clear explanation of the cause for the slip.
+The Fellow presents relevant stakeholders alternatives for requests that cannot realistically be met, along with clear pros and cons of each option and a recommendation for which option to pursue.